TulioMolina/task-manager-app-api/README.md

 A REST API for task manager app, built with Node.js/Express.js.

 This API comprises two resources: user and task.
 Each user can perform CRUD operations on their profile and tasks.
 [MongoDB](https://www.mongodb.com/) is used as database.
 Authentication system is implemented with [JWT](https://jwt.io/) tokens.
 Endpoint testing is implemented with [Jest](https://jestjs.io/).
+[Postman](https://www.postman.com/) was used as development tool to easily make requests on the endpoints.
 The API and database were deployed to [Heroku](https://devcenter.heroku.com/) and [Atlas](https://www.mongodb.com/cloud/atlas), respectively.

 ## Technologies
 - [Express.js](https://expressjs.com/)